Rowdy Rathore: Plot

 Six months ago, Vikram traveled to a village called Devgarh as the new ASP.
-There, a goon called Baapji and his son Munna caused trouble, torturing and annexing money from the villagers.
-Vikram immediately arrested Munna by force for raping Vishal's wife, but he was released because of Baapji's political influence.
+There, a goon called Baapji and his son Munna caused trouble, torturing and extorting money from the villagers.
+Vikram immediately arrested Munna by force for abducting Vishal's wife, but he was released because of Baapji's political influence.
 Baapji arranged a party celebrating Munna's release.
 At the party, Munna humiliated the police officers and made them pull their pants down.
 Vikram, being the next target, moved back to the balcony, where Munna slipped off and died in the process.
-The next day, during a Ramlila event, Vikram is attacked by Baapji's brother Titla, where he was stabbed in the back and shot in the head while saving a village child.
+The next day, during a Ramlila event, Vikram was attacked by Baapji's brother Titla, where he was stabbed in the back and shot in the head while saving a village child.
 He was then assumed to be dead.
 While the police officers were getting ready to bury him, he started breathing, having survived.
 Everybody promised not to disclose this to anyone.
 The officers then took Vikram to Mumbai for treatment.

 After Shiva hears the whole story, the doctors say that Vikram doesn't have much time left.
-Vikram requests Shiva to take care of Chinki.
+Before dying, Vikram requests Shiva to take care of Chinki.
 Shiva promises and says that Chinki is now his daughter.
-Enraged, Vikram dies by holding Shiva's hand.
-Following Vikram's death, Shiva takes on Vikram's identity and goes to Devgarh with Chinki to take revenge.
-Paro finds out the truth and reaches there since she still loves Shiva (though he still refers to himself as Vikram Rathore).
-She reconciles with him and vows that she will also take care of Chinki.
-Shiva sets Baapji's liquor factory on fire and distributes the grains and money back to the villagers.
-He also encouraged police officers to beat Baapji and crews with sticks.
+Shiva, vowing to avenge Vikram's death, takes on Vikram's identity and goes to Devgarh with Chinki to take revenge.
+Paro finds out the truth and soon reconciles with him.
+Shiva sets Baapji's liquor factory on fire, distributes the grains and money back to the villagers, and has the police officers torture Baapji and his men in jail.
 Following a heavy climax, Shiva eventually kills Baapji and Titla and rescues Paro and Chinki after they are kidnapped by Baapji and Titla.
-The story ends with Devgarh now falling back into safe hands and Shiva, Paro, and 2G leaving on train with Chinki, presumably back to Mumbai.
+The story ends with Devgarh now falling back into safe hands and Shiva, Paro, and 2G leaving on a train with Chinki, presumably back to Mumbai.